-- Help the patient remember to take stool softeners or laxatives as the doctor suggests to prevent constipation.
+- Help the patient remember to take stool softeners or laxatives suggested to prevent constipation.
 (See the section called “Constipation.”)

-- If the patient is having trouble taking pills, talk with the doctor about medicines that come in liquids, lozenges, suppositories, skin patches, or other forms.
+- If the patient is having trouble taking pills, ask the cancer care team about medicines that come in liquids, lozenges, suppositories, skin patches, or other forms.

-- Check with the doctor, nurse, or pharmacist before you crush or dissolve pain pills to make them easier to swallow.
+- Check with the cancer team before you crush or dissolve pain pills to make them easier to swallow.
 Some pills can cause a dangerous overdose if broken.

-- Talk with the doctor or nurse so that you understand which medicines are for pain and how each is to be used.
+- Talk with the cancer team so that you understand which medicines are for pain and how each is to be used.

-- Keep opioid pain medicines away from others, especially children and pets.
+- Keep pain medicines away from others, especially children and pets.